Al-Ashraf Qansuh al-Ghuri: Consolidation of power

 The reign began as usual with the removal of all Tuman bay's adherents.
 As dangerous to the throne, they were laid hold of, imprisoned or exiled and their property escheated; while the opposite party were restored to freedom and raised again to power and office.
 Tuman bay I from his hiding-place was found to be plotting against the new Sultan; after some weeks, betrayed by his friends, he was murdered by the Mamluks of an Emir whom he had put to death; and so Al-Ashraf Qansuh al-Ghuri was saved from that danger without arousing the hostilities of his predecessor's party.
 On the other hand, the remains of Sultan Al-Ashraf Janbulat were brought from Alexandria where Tuman bay I had caused him to be executed, and royally interred at Cairo.

 Present danger thus averted, Al-Ashraf Qansuh al-Ghuri turned to the revenue administration.
 To replenish the empty treasury, exorbitant demands were levied on every kind of property to the extent of from seven to ten months' income; even religious and charitable endowments not escaping.
 This was exacted with such severity, not only from Jews and Christians, but from every class, as to create outbreaks in the city.
+He also strengthened and modernised his armed forces.
+Following a period of only limited use of artillery by the Mamluk military under his predecessor, al-Ghuri instituted an extensive cannon production programme.
+He began casting guns “at a rate and on a scale never known before in the history of the Mamuluk kingdom”.
+It appears that most of these would ultimately arm coastal fortifications or the Mamluk fleet, suggesting al-Ghuri was particularly concerned with the Portuguese threat to his kingdom.

 There is not much of importance to tell of the earlier years of this reign.
 The outrages of the royal Mamluks must have become intolerable, for twice while Al-Ashraf Qansuh al-Ghuri took fresh oaths of loyalty from his Emirs, he also on his own part swore upon Quran, that he would no more suffer his Mamluks to do them harm.
 We read also of some suspected treason, which led to punishments of more than ordinary barbarism.
 Till near the close of the Sultanate, much was not done in fighting.
 The Bedouins attacked Kerak and Jerusalem, but were repulsed by the Syrian Emirs.
 Rebellion and rival factions at Mecca and Yanbu also rendered measures necessary for chastising the Sharifs and restoring order.

 On 15 June 1512, Al-Ghuri received an envoy of the King of Georgia with 20 horses, who was dressed in gold and his cap was adorned with ermine.
 He came to Al-Ghuri to ask for reopening of the Church of Holy Sepulchre which was closed down for Christians for two years.